 Congratulations!
 You've received a diagnosis.
 Now what?

 Years have passed and I have improved enough to share some of what I have learned myself and from others.
 This site is for Yukoner's who are finding themselves in the same position I was once in.
 It will change as services change, appear and disappear.
 I understand how exhausting having a chronic condition is, along with the brain fog that accompanies it, so I have tried to lay everything out as clearly and consistently as possible.
-Each service has a description of what they offer, who it is available to, where they are located and how to contact them, along with a cost estimate.
+Each service has a description of what they offer, who they offer it to, where they are located with contact information, and a cost estimate of their services.

 How to use this site.